markholster/etm/etm-documentation/docs/searching/search-widget.md

 **Manage search parameters**
 !["Search parameters"](../assets/images/etm-manage-search-parameters.png)

+The order of the fields can be re-arranged by dragging the row to the desired position.
 To add a new input field click on the *Add row* header in the table.
 You can give the field a representable name and put the field you want to add in the *Field* column.
 Depending on the *Type* you select the query will act as follows:

 Field type | Description